-What are branded search results?
+What do branded search results look like?

 PAGE ONE POTENTIAL

 Google My Business isn’t an option, it’s a necessity.
 Even if customers don’t visit your business in person, claiming your profile and filling out will guarantee a page one placement with helpful information for potential clients and customers.
 I have a home office and I don’t want to display my residential address.
 I entered my main cross-streets and it generated map listing.
 It’s not 100% accurate but I’m not using the listing to give people directions; I want them to visit my website and read my reviews.

 Even if you host your videos on a different platform like Wistia or Vimeo, your brand should still have a video or two on YouTube.
 Let your internal team have a little fun, like Vertical Measures, or hire a creative to develop an explainer video for your brand.
 If you need a reliable third party to help you create and manage your video library, I can help.

 Bing Places is relevant in today’s mobile marketplace.
 Don’t skip it!

 Yes, the BBB seems like an “old school” listing option.
 A BBB listing gives your business page one credibility.

 What began as a simple database for Startups has launched a business platform site with incredible domain authority.
 Think of it as a “Who’s Who in Business.”

 A verified profile gives your company a trusted business listing with page one power for a small flat fee.